This Really Does Help Plastic Surgery Scars Vanish!

 Silicone Strips and Scar Prevention

-Scars after surgery are one of the things that leaves many people putting off a surgical procedure.
+Scars after surgery are one of the things that leave many people putting off a surgical procedure.
 But often the scar is a minimal concern in relation to the discomfort or distress of having ‘bat wing’ arms or saggy skin folds around the belly, thighs or upper back.
 Or if you have lost a lot of weight, either unassisted or through Bariatric Surgery (Gastric Sleeve or Gastric Banding), you may be sick and tired of the chaffing of the redundant skin; and body contouring surgery can help you regain more natural contours, but you will have some sort of scarring.

 What can be done about scars?